SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Stuthi, an ex-club head, who proofread this book and gave me the very contributions I was missing,

-Nikhil, who had the vision behind many of these systems,
+Nikhil, who had the vision behind many of these systems, framed words in a way that accurately described the way I felt about many topics, and supported me throughout my journey of debate and writing this,

+Nahush, who peeked at Stuthi's phone while she was proofreading it, searched up the site at home, read the whole book, and gave me the